"Experience the Difference"

-In 1972, Dr. Hudson retired as Chairman and the Board selected Dr. Hudson's son, Elbert T. Hudson, a lawyer, long time Board member and community activist to serve as Chairman of the Board and CEO.
-Elbert Hudson served as CEO until March of 1992.
-In March of 1992, after a ten year apprenticeship, Paul C. Hudson, (also a lawyer and community activist) was named the bank's Chief Executive Officer.
+After 23 years of leadership Dr. Hudson retired in 1972 as Chairman, and the Board selected Dr. Hudson's son, Elbert T. Hudson, a lawyer, long time Board member and community activist, to serve as Chairman of the Board and CEO.
+Mr. Hudson continued to grow the Bank and added a third branch in the City of Inglewood in 1984.
+He served as CEO until March of 1992, when after a ten year apprenticeship, Paul C. Hudson, also a lawyer and community activist, was named the bank's Chief Executive Officer.

-On April 30, 1992, a fire destroyed Broadway's headquarters during the civil unrest that beset Los Angeles following the Rodney King Verdict.
-Management immediately announced the Bank's intent to rebuild and renewed it commitment to continue to serve the affected communities within South Central Los Angeles.
+On April 30, 1992, a fire destroyed the Bank's headquarters during the civil unrest that beset Los Angeles following the Rodney King verdict.
+Management immediately announced the Bank's intent to rebuild, and renewed its commitment to continue to serve the affected communities within South Los Angeles.